“If you pit a good performer against a bad system, the system will win almost every time.”

 The great work to be done at the beginning of this century is the democratization of the workplace.
 Efficiency and effectiveness are not enough, and too often become mechanistic.
 It’s time to discard industrial management models that emphasize command and control and ensure that individuals at all levels have opportunities to engage in and question the system.

 Without questioning, things can quickly go awry.

-Gary Stager discussed the well-known Milgram Experiments, conducted in the 1960′s to see how far people would go in administering electric shocks to learners.
+Gary Stager discussed the well-known Milgram Experiments, conducted in the 1960’s to see how far people would go in administering electric shocks to learners [some of the methods are now in question].
 These experiments were replicated by ABC News and Stager picked up the direct link to public education [please read the whole article]:

 This is why we need to change the entire education system – constraining curriculum; compulsory testing; useless homework; irrelevant subjects; classrooms cut off from the world; systemic bullying; etc. More or better teachers won’t help; we need to change the system.

-As Churchill said, “First we shape our structures, and then our structures shape us“.
+Father John Culkin, in A Schoolman’s Guide to Marshall McLuhan, wrote that, “We become what we behold.
+We shape our tools and then our tools shape us.”
 This reminds me of the question about who is the most important person on board a ship.
 Is it the Captain, the Navigator or the Engineer?
 Actually, it’s the Architect, because the initial design influences everything else.

 Sometimes, no matter how hard you try, you cannot change the way things work in an organization.
 The problem may be the organizational model itself and it may be better to leave and create an alternative model than help keep a flawed one going.